Gordonby/connaisseur-aks-acr/README.md

 # Re-tag to v3
 docker tag $imageId "$AcrName.azurecr.io/azuredocs/azure-vote-front:v3"

-# Push a signed image
+# Push a signed image (You'll be prompted for your earlier passphrase, and to confirm a new passphrase)
 docker push "$AcrName.azurecr.io/azuredocs/azure-vote-front:v3" --disable-content-trust=false

 # Test running the image in k8s